ffadrique/FTL/README.md

 ### Single container direct generation

 To generate a single container from the contained module name and type name, use the following command.
-Additional options can be furnished to steer he template generation.
+Additional options can be furnished to steer the template generation.

 ```sh
 usage: fxx-container-only.py [-h] [--verbose] --templates-dir TEMPLATES_DIR